LI Muslims shocked, saddened by travel ban

 Lake Grove resident Ruth Cohen, 78, a former Kennedy Airport immigration officer, said she organized the vigil because she felt heartsick about the president’s executive order.

 Targeting immigrants based on religion isn’t a new practice, Chaudhry said, speaking of the country’s previous rejection of hundreds of German Jews fleeing Nazi Germany.
-The refugees traveling to the U.S. today are also fleeing for their lives, Chaudhry said.
+The refugees traveling to the United States today are also fleeing for their lives, Chaudhry said.

 On Sunday, the Islamic Center’s religious school ran as usual, with children frolicking through the mosque’s halls.
 But parents said that their children are scared, fearful of anti-Muslim bullying.